s-adi-dev/hyprshot-gui/readme.md

 - **Hyprshot**

 Then run this command
-`curl -sL https://raw.githubusercontent.com/s-adi-dev/hyprshot-gui/refs/heads/main/install.sh | bash -s other`
+`curl -sL https://raw.githubusercontent.com/s-adi-dev/hyprshot-gui/refs/heads/main/install.sh | sh -s other`

 ## Usage
 Once installed, you can launch the app from your applications menu (r/t/wofi, walker, nwg-menu, bemenu, fuzzel, anyrun, ...) or via the terminal: